yash-khanna/lab-jdbc-insert-team/README.md

 ## Progression 3:

-Create `CityDA0` class with below methods,
-`public City getCityByName(String name)` - Method to fetch the city information from database based on the city name.
+Create a dao-class called as `CityDA0` with below methods, `public City getCityByName(String name)` - Method to fetch the city information from database based on the city name.

 ## Progression 4:

-Create `TeamDAO` class to insert user into the database, `public void createTeam(Team team)` - Method used to insert new team into the database
+Create a dao-class called as `TeamDAO` to insert user into the database, `public void createTeam(Team team)` - Method used to insert new team into the database